YuliaOv22/DD_2024_private/hw4/README.md

 [6]: Input_Files

 The pipeline expects paired-end FASTQ files in the test_input directory.
 The filenames should follow the pattern `{sample}_1.fastq.gz` and `{sample}_2.fastq.gz`.
-In addition input files can contain assambly with the pattern `{sample}_scaffolds.fasta`.
+In addition input files can contain assambly with the pattern `scaffolds.fasta`.
 Samples is read from the file `sample.csv`.

 Examples: